Normans: Wales

 Even before the Norman Conquest of England, the Normans had come into contact with Wales.
 Edward the Confessor had set up the aforementioned Ralph as Earl of Hereford and charged him with defending the Marches and warring with the Welsh.
 In these original ventures, the Normans failed to make any headway into Wales.

-After the Conquest, however, the Marches came completely under the dominance of William's most trusted Norman barons, including Bernard de Neufmarché, Roger of Montgomery in Shropshire and Hugh Lupus in Cheshire.
+After the Conquest, however, the Marches came completely under the dominance of William's most trusted Norman barons, including Bernard de Neufmarché, Robert Fitzhamon, Roger of Montgomery in Shropshire and Hugh Lupus in Cheshire.
 These Normans began a long period of slow conquest during which almost all of Wales was at some point subject to Norman interference.
 Norman words, such as baron (barwn), first entered Welsh at that time.

 On crusade

 The legendary religious zeal of the Normans was exercised in religious wars long before the First Crusade carved out a Norman principality in Antioch.
 They were major foreign combatants in the Reconquista in Iberia.
 In 1018, Roger de Tosny travelled to the Iberian Peninsula to carve out a state for himself from Moorish lands, but failed.
-In 1064, during the War of Barbastro, William of Montreuil, Roger Crispin and probably Walter Guiffard led an army under the papal hanner which took a huge booty as they captured the city from its Andelusi rulers.
+In 1064, during the War of Barbastro, William of Montreuil, Roger Crispin and probably Walter Guiffard led an army under the papal banner which took a huge booty as they captured the city from its Andelusi rulers.
 Later a group of Normans led by certain William (some have suggested this was William the Carpenter) participated in the failed siege of Tudela of 1087.

 In 1096, Crusaders passing by the siege of Amalfi were joined by Bohemond of Taranto and his nephew Tancred with an army of Italo-Normans.
 Bohemond was the de facto leader of the Crusade during its passage through Asia Minor.
 After the successful Siege of Antioch in 1097, Bohemond began carving out an independent principality around that city.
 Tancred was instrumental in the conquest of Jerusalem and he worked for the expansion of the Crusader kingdom in Transjordan and the region of Galilee..

 After the First Crusade to the Levant, the Normans continued with their involvement in Iberia as well as other areas of the Mediterranean.
 Among them was Rotrou of Perche and his followers Robert Burdet and William Giffard who joined multiple expeditions into the Ebro Valley to aid Alfonso I of Aragon in his campaigns of conquest.
 Robert Burdet managed to acquire the position of Alcide of Tudela by 1123 and later that of Prince of the city Tarragona in 1129.